Alan Dale: Wider success

 At the age of 52, he began to revive his career and started taking acting classes, something he had not thought about after being cast in Neighbours.
 He described his age, unknown status and willingness to work for a relatively low fee as being his main assets for getting work in America.
-His drama teacher, whom he has remained with ever since, told him "that you might want to play great roles, but truth is you will get cast as a specific type.
+His drama teacher, with whom he has remained ever since, told him "that you might want to play great roles, but truth is you will get cast as a specific type.
 Just work out your type.
 The others in the class said I was a bit Anthony Hopkins and a bit Sean Connery and that went into my head.
 I thought if I go for roles those guys would go for I'm more likely to get them."
 The first role he was offered was a part in a series called Sign of Life, a show about a rock band, which eventually fell through.
 Dale only received a couple of auditions during his first year in America, but his break came when he was cast as South African patient Al Patterson in four episodes of the medical drama ER between 2000 and 2001.

 Following this, Dale saw a substantial increase in work, being described by The Times in 2008 as "busier than ever".
 Over the next two decades, Dale made appearances in numerous American and British television series.
 These included guest roles on The Lone Gunmen in 2001, The Practice in 2002, The West Wing in two episodes between 2002 and 2003 as Commerce Secretary Mitch Bryce, as well as appearing in three episodes, including the series finale, of The X-Files, playing the "Toothpick Man" in 2002.
 He played the recurring role of Vice President of the United States James Prescott for seven episodes of the second season of 24 in 2003, reprising the part in one episode of season three the following year.
 The character was originally supposed to appear in just a single scene, with a member of the casting team later telling Dale that they likely would have cast an actor more well known that he was at the time, had they realised how big the role would end up being.
 He also voiced the character in the video adaptation 24: The Game in 2006.
 Dale played NCIS Director Tom Morrow in two episodes of JAG in 2003, which served as a backdoor pilot for crime series NCIS, on which he reprised the role on recurring basis until its third season.
 He returned for several appearances between the show's tenth and thirteenth seasons.